 Tea and coffee are free and available throughout the day.
-The resort provides water dispensers to let you refill your bottles all day long.
-Not only it prevents you from suffering from dehydration due to the constant heat, but is also environmentally friendly, limiting the plastic containers that cause so much pollution.
+In addition, the resort provides water dispensers to let you refill your bottles all day long.
+Not only does it prevents you from suffering from dehydration due to the constant heat, but it is also environmentally friendly, limiting the plastic containers that cause so much pollution.

 Nightlife around Mannar

-The resort is remote, and there is not much of party life there or in the nearby town.
-Plus, unless you have your mean of transportation, you might need to get a taxi to get anywhere.
+The resort is remote, and there is not much party life there or in the nearby town.
+Plus, unless you have your means of transportation, you might need a taxi to get anywhere.
 So if partying is your thing, you might want to look into another place.

 But if you are into mingling with other guests and making friends with people from all around the world, drinking a cold beer or two while chatting with the kite instructors about jump tricks, or sharing kiteboarding stories, then you found a great place.
 The open dinner and lounge areas mean the wind blows straight onto the resort like a natural fan keeping it nice and cool.

 But the resort is not without evening entertainment!
-Bonfires, live music on the beach – there are plenty opportunities to socialize and have a great time!
+Bonfires, live music on the beach – plenty of opportunities to socialize and have a great time!

-With the wind blowing steadily, shallow lagoon and warm flat water, it’s not surprising that Mannar is a prime kitesurfing destination.
-The season runs mostly in the summer, though winter also offers good kiteboarding opportunities.
+With the wind blowing steadily, shallow lagoon, and warm flat water, it’s not surprising that Mannar is a prime kitesurfing destination.
+The season runs mainly in the summer, though winter also offers good kiteboarding opportunities.
 For more information, check our post about kiteboarding in Mannar.

 The resort has been built with kitesurfers in mind.
-During the kitesurfing season, the resort provides free storage for your gear; free boat rescues on the lagoon and staff to help you out on the beach.
-A kiteschool, together with gear rental, and a kite shop are also available on site.
+During the kitesurfing season, the resort provides free storage for your gear, free boat rescues on the lagoon, and staff to help you out on the beach.
+A kiteschool, gear rental, and a kite shop are also available on site.
 For those looking to improve their skills, the resort offers kite clinics.

 Vayu Resort is right by the Adam’s Bridge Marine National Park.
 Come winter, migrating birds flock to the islands and make it the perfect birdwatching destination, including several endangered species.